nathanlane/nathanlane.github.io/private_notes/documentation/BLOG_GUIDE.md

-# Blog System Guide - Craig Mod-Inspired Design
+# Blog Post System Guide

 ## Overview

-The blog system implements Craig Mod's editorial aesthetic with a 65-character reading measure, generous whitespace, and typography-first design.
+The blog post system implements editorial aesthetic with a 65-character reading measure, generous whitespace, and typography-first design.
 All spacing follows the 6px baseline grid and uses the established design system.

 ## Blog Post Structure